Pierre Pflimlin: Life

 Pflimlin was born in Roubaix in the Nord department.
 A lawyer and a member of the Christian democratic Popular Republican Movement (MRP), he was elected deputy of département Bas Rhin in 1945.
 With his personal roots in Alsace, Pflimlin numbered among his MRP party colleagues the Luxembourg-born Robert Schuman; for both, relations with Germany played an important role in their political thinking.

 He held some governmental offices during the Fourth Republic, notably as Minister of Agriculture (1947–1949 and 1950–1951) and as Minister of Economy and Finance (1955–1956, 1957–1958).

 Prime Minister of France

 On 13 May 1958, the French National Assembly approved his nomination as Prime Minister.
 But the same day, riots took place in Algiers.
 The French generals in Algeria feared he would arrange for a negotiated solution with the Algerian nationalists giving them control of Algeria.
 They refused to recognize his cabinet.
-At this point the leading politicians deserted him, including Guy Mollet, Vincent Auriol, and Antoine Pinay.
-The crisis culminated in a coup d'état in Algier that was resolved with his resignation, thus facilitating Charles de Gaulle accession to the post of Prime Minister on 1 June.
+At this point, the leading politicians deserted him, including Guy Mollet, Vincent Auriol, and Antoine Pinay.
+The crisis culminated in a coup d'état in Algiers that was resolved with his resignation, thus facilitating Charles de Gaulle accession to the post of Prime Minister on 1 June.